 Farmer productivity is catching up

 This productivity gap is closing over time.
-The next graph plots the same variables used in the DG AGRI graph for the EU28 over time (the series ends in 2016 because this is the latest year for which Farm Structures Survey data are available).
+The next graph plots the same variables used in the DG AGRI graph for the EU28 since 2005 (the series ends in 2016 because this is the latest year for which Farm Structures Survey data are available).

 During this period, gross wages and salaries per employee rose, in nominal terms, by 1.8% p.a.
 This was also the rate of inflation over the period, so it implies there was no real improvement in employee living standards in the EU.
 This is undoubtedly a contributory factor to the political fragmentation that we observe across the continent.